 - If you are running it on a laptop PC then it will show you the battery model, voltage, capacity, and levels.

 Out of these 5 categories, there is only one section which is most important.
 That is your CPU temperature.

-- In the above picture, you can see that there are only 5 temp readings for i7-3770 CPU.
-Each displaying the individual core temperature and one for the package.
+- In the above picture, you can see that there are only 5 temp readings for the i7-3770 CPU.
+Each displays the individual core temperature and one for the package.
 The package shows the temperature on the CPU die.

 - The second most important section is your GPU temp.
 While playing games GPU temp tends to increase but if it is fluctuating while playing the game then there clearly a problem with your GPU.
 It might be overheating.
 (Prevent Computer Overheating)